-Mr. Speaker, last November during this Assembly's review of the Department of Family Service's capital estimates, Members of this House approved the departments request for a not-for-profit capital fund to support capital projects initiated by established community-based not-for-profit organizations.
-Can the minister provide an update to this House on how much of that funding has already been committed, and if there is any surplus funding, would she be willing to allocate it to the Qajuqturvik Community Food Centre for emergency repairs to its facility?
+Mr. Speaker, last November during this Assembly's review of the Department of Family Services' capital estimates, Members of this House approved the department's request for a "Not for Profit Capital Fund" to support capital projects initiated by established community-based not-for-profit organizations.

+Can the minister provide an update to this House on how much of that funding has already been committed and, if there is any surplus funding, would she be willing to allocate it to the Qajuqturvik Community Food Centre for emergency repairs to its facility?
 Thank you, Mr. Speaker.

-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker and I thank the member for her question.
-We provide funding to Qajuqturvik through the department of Family Services, and to date with commitments, there has been \$125,000 that has been approved to be used for Qajuqturvik, and that is not going to change.
+(interpretation): Thank you, Mr. Speaker.
+I also thank you for that question.
+We provide funding to Qajuqturvik through the Department of Family Services.
+To date, with commitments, there has been \$125,000 that has been approved to be used for Qajuqturvik and that is not going to change.
 That money is going to be provided on an ongoing basis.
-In addition to that, \$52, 000 for food was provided over and above the monies that were initially committed to help financially.
+In addition to that, \$52,000 for food was provided over and above the monies that were initially committed to help financially.
 Thank you, Mr. Speaker.

 Deputy Speaker: Thank you.
-Second and final supplementary question, Ms. Brewster.
+Your second and final supplementary question, Ms. Brewster.

 Ms. Brewster: Thank you, Mr. Speaker.
 I am not sure if I understood the minister's response.
-If the minister could clarify whether or not that \$150,000 is from the emergency fund or the not-for-profit capital fund, I would appreciate that.
+If the minister could clarify whether or not that \$150,000 is from the emergency fund or the not-forprofit capital fund, I would appreciate that.

-Mr. Speaker, I recognize and greatly appreciate the role of the Department of Family Services in providing support to Nunavut's most vulnerable residents; either through such direct supports as income assistance, or through supporting local not-for-profit organizations.
+Mr. Speaker, I recognize and greatly appreciate the role of the Department of Family Services in providing support to Nunavut's most vulnerable residents, either through such direct supports as income assistance or through supporting local not-for-profit organizations.

 It is my understanding that when an income assistance client is in a crisis situation and needs additional emergency support, the department has resources set aside to provide urgent financial assistance.
-It is not clear to me whether or not the department has similar resources set aside to assist community-based organizations which experience such disasters as: fires, floods, or in this case a freeze up, to resume their much-needed activities.
+It is not clear to me whether or not the department has similar resources set aside to assist community-based organizations which experience such disasters as fires, floods, or in this case, a freeze-up, to resume their much-needed activities.

-Can the minister confirm whether her department has an emergency relief fund to assist not-for-profit organizations in a state of emergency?
-If not, will she commit to establishing one?
+Can the minister confirm whether her department has an emergency relief fund to assist not-for-profit organizations in a state of emergency and, if not, will she commit to establishing one?
 Thank you, Mr. Speaker.

-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker and I thank the member for her question. (interpretation ends) Just to clarify, because I will answer in English.
-Family Services continues to provide funding to Qajuqturvik, and for the O&M budget, the department has given \$125,000 for this fiscal year, so that budget has been used up.
-Other areas where the department has provided financial supports to Qajuqturvik is also for \$20,000 for a literacy workshop, and another \$52,000 for a food-skills program.
+(interpretation): Thank you, Mr. Speaker.
+I also thank you for that question. (interpretation ends) Just to clarify, because I will answer in English, Family Services continues to provide funding to Qajuqturvik.
+For the O&M budget, the department has given \$125,000 for this fiscal year, so that budget has been used up.
+Other areas where the department has provided financial supports to Qajuqturvik are also for \$20,000 for a literacy workshop and another \$52,000 for a food skills program.

-I know with the emergency state that they're in right now, we are keeping in contact with them.
+I know that with the emergency state they're in right now, we are keeping in contact with them.
 I can't provide whether the funding that we have recently provided for the extension of the buildings.
-I have to get into the details of who has applied up-to-date, but we are hoping to see more fundings come through after the new fiscal year.
+I have to get into the details of who has applied to date, but we are hoping to see more funding come through after the new fiscal year.
 Like I had mentioned, the department is continuing to keep contact with Qajuqturvik to this day.
-So we will continue to provide support when we can, and where we can. (interpretation) Thank you, Mr. Speaker.
+We will continue to provide support when we can and where we can. (interpretation) Thank you, Mr. Speaker.